 N numeric digit

-Х any character
+X any character

 N3 3 numeric digits, fixed length

 N3 up to 3 numeric digits

 X3 up to 3 characters

 - : If only year and month are available, DD must be filled with two zeroes. - : The fourth digit of this GS1 Application Identifier indicates the implied decimal point position.
 Example: - 3100 Net weight in kg without a decimal point - 3102 Net weight in kg with two decimal points - FNC1: All GS1 Application Identifiers indicated with (FNC1) are defined as of variable length and shall be delimited unless this Element String is the last one to be encoded in the symbol.
-The delimiter shall be a Function 1 Symbol Character in GS1-128 Symbology, GS1 DataBar Expanded Versions and GS1 Composite Symbology and should be a Function 1 Symbol Character in GS1 DataMatrix and GS1 QR Code Symbology.
+The delimiter shall be a Function 1 Symbol Character in GS1-128 Symbology, GS1 DataBar Expanded Versions and GS1 Composite Symbology and should be a Function 1 Symbol Character in GS1 DataMatrix and GS1 QR Code Symbology. - : The fourth digit of this Al indicates the sequence number, allowing multiple occurrences of this Al

-7.6.2 Barcode Types
+7.7.2.
+Barcode Types